rbisdorff/Digraph3/docSphinx/tutorial.rst

     '6'     | -0.38  0.54 -0.84 -0.66  0.22  0.00 -0.04
     '7'     | -0.44 -0.02  1.00 -0.76  0.52  0.22  0.00

-Symmetric and transtive closure in site constructors are also available, Note that it is a good idea to previously make a backup version of dg, before going ahead with these in-site operations that drectly irreversibly modify the original dg object:
+Symmetric and transtive closure in site constructors are also available, Note that it is a good idea,before going ahead with these in-site operations that irreversibly modify the original dg object, to previously make a backup version of *dg* :
     >>> dg.save('tutRandValDigraph')
     >>> dg.closeSymmetric()
     >>> dg.closeTransitive()